Raghavendra-Srinivas/openpiton/README.md

 SW7 in OFF position loads the image from SD card to FPGA DRAM and boots the RISC-V core.
 SD card needs to be loaded with OS.
 Check steps from the next section -"Openpiton Research Platform" for more details on this.

+## Steps to build your linux image and bbl (boot loader)
+Use the openpiton branch of ariane-sdk to build your own Linux images.
+Necessary steps are also described in README.
+See repo here: https://github.com/pulp-platform/ariane-sdk/tree/openpiton.
+If you change the following lines to point to another Linux repo then you can update to different version of Linux. https://github.com/pulp-platform/ariane-sdk/blob/openpiton/configs/buildroot\_defconfig\#L18-L20
+Steps to create new driver or driver updates remains the same as one handles to buidl new image from standard linux repo.